polymo1/website/README.md

 # **Wes Bryie's Website**

-This is the Gitea repository for my website hosted at [wesbryie.com](https://wesbryie.com/)
+This is the GitHub repository for my website hosted at [wesbryie.com](https://wesbryie.com/)